-Water demand also is estimated at .10 MGD based on regional averages.
+Water demand also is estimated at 0.18 MGD based on information submitted for the review.

 How will the proposed project's demand for water impact the water supply or treatment facilities of the jurisdiction providing the service?

 Information submitted with the review suggests that there is sufficient water supply capacity available for the proposed project.